smallwat3r/secretapi/README.md

 ## Running SecretAPI

 ### Prerequisites
 - Docker and Docker Compose
-- (Optional) Go 1.24 if building manually
+- (Optional) Go 1.24 and Node JS if building manually

 ### Quick start with Docker Compose
 Clone the repository and run: